 All collateral requirements are calculated and published in euro.
-Cash collateral and on-demand guarantees can be denominated in euro, Norwegian krone (NOK) or Swedish krona (SEK).
-For the purpose of collateral monitoring, the value of any collateral denominated in NOK or SEK is converted to euro using the latest available reference rates from the European Central Bank.
+Cash collateral and on-demand guarantees can be denominated in euro, Norwegian krone (NOK), Swedish krona (SEK) or Danish krone (DKK).
+For the purpose of collateral monitoring, the value of any collateral denominated in NOK, SEK or DKK is converted to euro using the latest available reference rates from the European Central Bank.